 How to Drain out the Swamp

 We cannot clean a swamp without draining it completely, which means reforming the whole healthcare scenario.

 Empower the Patients

 We need to empower and engage patients to raise their awareness with information and support from healthcare teams.
-They should be actively engaged in the formation of evaluation methods for service providers that actually apply in their case.
+They should be actively involved in the formation of evaluation methods for service providers that apply in their case.
 All public and private players should also report their performance consistently and transparently for greater accountability.

 Return to Value-Based Payment

 Improve the Infrastructure